Skip to main content

 Factor #2.
 Subscription App Optimization

-So, let’s move on to the second factor.
-It is the three-step subscription funnel: downloads – free trial – activations.
+Let's dive into our next key factor: the three-step subscription funnel: downloads – free trial – activations.

 We will now get 1,760 downloads, and the conversion will be 15%.
 The activation increased to 33%, resulting in $621 in revenue.
 A tiny 10% increase in each of the three sub funnel steps equals a 33% increase in revenue.
 Not bad, don’t you think?
-Let’s see what will happen next in the next section.

 Factor #3.
 The Insane Power of Multipliers

 We now have $621 from this 10%, 10%, 10% optimization.
 The most common multiplier is 36 months.
-However, you can have even more or less, depending on the essential metrics and how healthy your app is.
+However, you can have it be even more or less, depending on the essential metrics and how healthy your app is.

 Let’s calculate the original app valuation.
 Remember, we had 466$ daily revenue, and then we multiplied it by 30 days to get $13,980 in monthly revenue.
 We multiplied the monthly revenue by 36 months (that is our multiplier).
 Therefore, we get $503,280 for the app before optimization.